gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 ```

 ### `Encoder`
-The `Encoder` object is most a wrapper around the `CodeTree` but it supports operations outside
+The `Encoder<K, S>` object is most a wrapper around the `CodeTree` but it supports operations outside
 of just `encode()` and `decode()`, such as `load()` and `save()` methods which load the encoder
 from or save it to a file.
 These extra functionalities are separated into their own interfaces:
 `FileSavable` and `FileLoadable<T>`.
 I was torn on whether to implement the `load()` and `save()` methods